ncatlab/nlab-content/pages/3660.md

 If we regard direct categories as a categorification of well-founded relations, then dependencies are a categorification of injective [[simulation]]s, i.e. the inclusions of initial segments.

-Define a **corolla** to be a generalized direct category with a [[terminal object]]; we call this object the **vertex** of the corolla.
+Define a **corolla** to be a generalized direct category with a [[weak limit|weakly]] [[terminal object]]; we call this object the **vertex** of the corolla.
+If a generalized direct category is finite and skeletal, then it is a corolla if and only if it has a unique object which is not the source of any noninvertible morphism.
 Corollas are the direct categories which it is most natural to regard as *single* geometric shapes; other direct categories are more like "pasting diagrams" of geometric shapes.

 Let $Corolla$ be the category of [[small category|small]] skeletal corollas and dependencies.